 Another way to keep costs down is to make friends with your carrier representatives.
-It is the representatives’ jobs to make negotiations and answer questions and to help you through the shipping process.
+It is the representatives’ job to make negotiations and answer questions and help you through the shipping process.

-If your company is one which ships a large volume of parcel daily or weekly, consider speaking with a third party expert about parcel carrier agreements.
-If you have an existing parcel carrier agreement, you should be utilizing the services of a third party auditing service to ensure you’re not being overbilled and are receiving the best discounts available.
+If your company is one that ships a large volume of parcels daily or weekly, consider speaking with a third-party expert about parcel carrier agreements.
+If you have an existing parcel carrier agreement, you should be utilizing the services of a third-party auditing service to ensure you’re not being overbilled and are receiving the best discounts available.

 Amware has extensive experience and knowledge in negotiating advantageous parcel agreements for clients.
 If your business is considering a custom parcel agreement or you have one in place that you’d like reviewed, CONTACT us today and let one of our parcel experts help.